Plançon à picot

 The plançon à picot, or simply plançon (also spelled planson), was a medieval infantry weapon designed for smashing and thrusting.
 It consisted of a stout iron-shod baseball-bat-like shaft (1-1.5 m in length) with a steel spike attached on top.
-It was cheap and easy to make plus it was extremely efficient against heavily armoured opponents.
+It was cheap and easy to make, and was extremely efficient against heavily armoured opponents.
 The weapon was a relative of the goedendag, a popular weapon of Flemish militias of the 14th century.
 Given that the plançon à picot was recorded at several times as being carried alongside the goedendag, they may not be identical.